LorisPanza/video_frames_extraction_and_matcher/README.md

    - Pairs are saved as `video_name_pair_N_1.jpg` and `video_name_pair_N_2.jpg`.

 2. **Automatic Folder Organization**:
-   - After frame selection, the script automatically scans the output directory, detects saved pairs, and organizes them into subfolders named after the prefix (`video_name`) of the images.
+   - After frame selection, the script automatically scans the output directory, detects saved pairs, and organizes them into subfolders.

 3. **💡 Keypoint Matching with Segmentation-based Masking [NEW]**: